How Do I Become a Petroleum Geologist?

 The Importance of a Well-Developed Undergraduate Program

 A bachelor’s degree is almost always required to work as a petroleum geologist, and the courses you take are important.
 The school is becoming increasingly important, especially if you want to work for one of the larger companies.
 Job candidates for major oil companies are typically recruited from a small number of schools.
 As a result, gathering information on universities you’re considering enrolling in is often a good idea.
-A good place to start is asking the geoscience advisor how graduates fare on the job market.
+A good place to start is by asking the geoscience advisor how graduates fare on the job market.
 If you don’t get a satisfactory response, be cautious because the school’s industry connections may be limited.
 Consider enrolling in a program at a larger school in an oil-producing region.
 Larger schools are more likely to provide a greater depth of instructional resources, with some exceptions.

 Studies in geophysics, structural geology, and geochemistry, as well as basin modeling, sedimentology, and stratigraphy, should make up the majority of your coursework.
 Computer skills and mapping abilities are also valuable assets.
 Studies in economics, statistics, and oil property evaluation, in addition to the required courses, will be beneficial.
 Auditing petroleum or reservoir engineering courses can also be beneficial.